StaflSystems/ChamberConnectLibrary/README.md

 # ChamberConnectLibrary (codename: cclibrary-py3)

-Python 3 library for interfacing with ESPEC North America chambers with P300 and P300 w/ vibration, SCP-220, ES-102 Watlow F4T and Watlow F4S/D controllers.

-ESPEC Chamber Connect Library for Python 3 is offered as-is without technical support or guaranttee.
-However, the offered product here has been prepared and tested by ESPEC software engineer to ensure operability and compatibility.
+ESPEC Chamber Connect Library for Python 3 is offered "as is" without technical support or guaranttee.
+However, the offered product here has been prepared and carefully tested by ESPEC software engineer to ensure its operability and compatibility.
+The library also comes with a long list various sample programs to help ESPEC customers or the public to get started with their project.

+This library for interfacing with ESPEC North America chambers supports the following controllers: ESPEC P300 and P300 w/ vibration, SCP-220, ES-102, Watlow F4T and Watlow F4S/D controllers.
+Interfacing con be configured to use Serial RS232C or TCP/IP.

 Please read the disclaimer on liability in the LICENSE document as well as in all sample programs.

+The disclaimer is also presented here in its entirety:

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Requirements